EVIDENCE OF THE EFFICACY OF DEUPLETION

 What we do have plenty of data on is both the efficacy of the ketogenic diet –– with its inherent deupleting potential as fats are low in deuterium –– as well as the efficacy and benefit of the application of deuterium-depleted water (DDW).

 In 1999 Gábor Somlyai published Defeating Cancer!
 The Biological Effect of Deuterium Depletion, which was translated in English and published in 2001.

 Since 2010, Gábor Somlyai and his team have organized four International Deuterium Depletion Symposia in Budapest, Hungary.
 These are scientific meetings where researchers present their latest findings.
 Please see the link for list of speakers and presentations.

-Dr. Somlyai has since published many papers on the antitumor effect and efficacy of DDW for breast, lung, prostate, and pancreatic (2021 citation coming)cancer as well as insulin resistance, metabolic syndrome, and specific cancer cell lines.
+Dr. Somlyai has since published many papers on the antitumor effect and efficacy of DDW for breast, lung, prostate, and pancreatic (2021)cancer as well as insulin resistance, metabolic syndrome, and specific cancer cell lines.